DC1991/G2L_Net/readme.md

 ### G2L_Net

 #### training data
 We provide the point cloud (and point wise label) which transfered from depth image of object 'cat' in LINEMOD.
 Please download the training data from [here](https://drive.google.com/drive/folders/194BceEL-YV6MXW9v0iE8uau_ZzFvN2RL?usp=sharing).
 After downloading the data, please unzip the data to "train_data" folder.
+Please note, in the data the point cloud has six dimension:[x, y, z, r, g, b], we only use the first three dimension:[x, y, z].
+For the corresponding label, it has 13 dimension, we only use the first dimension.
+The last 12 values are useless now.

 #### training command
 cd train/